 Paula was three months pregnant with Rader’s first child when, unknown to her, her husband began to advertise his crimes covertly.

-Rader allegedly took some time off his murder streak after his wife told him that she was pregnant, “I was so excited, for us and our folks.
+Dennis Rader allegedly took some time off his murder streak after Paula Dietz told him that she was pregnant, “I was so excited, for us and our folks.
 We were now a family.
 With a job and a baby, I got busy.”

-But Paula did not ask questions, even when the clues added up.
+But Paula Dietz did not ask questions, even when the clues added up.

 She didn’t say anything when her husband marked-up newspaper stories on the serial killer with what he called his own secret code.
 When she noticed that the taunting letters the BTK Killer sent to police were full of the same horrendous misspellings as the letters she got from her husband, she didn’t say anything more than a gentle ribbing: “You spell just like BTK.”